chawkins05/chawkins05/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently learning Advanced Programming - Junior Programming.
+- 🔭 I’m currently learning programming and video game development
-- 🌱 I’m currently learning programming and video game development.
+- 🌱 I’m currently learning Create with VR
 - 📫 How to reach me: chyrahawkins@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: my favorite video game is Rocket League.